FADS2

-Fatty acid desaturase 2 (FADS2) is encoded by the FADS2 gene, the associated enzyme is sometimes known as FADS2 as well.
-Its main associated enzyme is Delta 6 desaturase (D6D) however the human enzyme been shown to also catalyze some delta-8 and delta-4 desaturases despite naming conventions.
+Fatty acid desaturase 2 (FADS2) is an enzyme that in humans is encoded by the FADS2 gene.

 Function

-Fatty acid desaturase 2 is a member of the fatty acid desaturase (FADS) gene family.
-Desaturase enzymes cause desaturation of fatty acids through the introduction of double bonds between defined carbons of the fatty acyl chain.
+The protein encoded by the FADS2 gene is a member of the fatty acid desaturase (FADS) gene family and desaturates omega-3 and omega-6 polyunsaturated fatty acids at the delta-6 position, catalyzing the first and rate-limiting step in the formation of tetracosapentaenoic acid and tetracosahexaenoic acid.
+Despite the name, it was also shown to catalyze some delta-8 and delta-4 desaturation reactions.
+Desaturase enzymes (such as those encoded by FADS2) cause desaturation of fatty acids through the introduction of double bonds between defined carbons of the fatty acyl chain.
 FADS family members are considered fusion products composed of an N-terminal cytochrome b5-like domain and a C-terminal multiple membrane-spanning desaturase portion, both of which are characterized by conserved histidine motifs.
 This gene is clustered with family members FADS1 and FADS2 at 11q12-q13.1; this cluster is thought to have arisen evolutionarily from gene duplication based on its similar exon/intron organization.